 Lewis, in turn, humbly acknowledges the difference he is making in these kids’ lives, and describes the joy he gains from doing something worthwhile.
 “I get up everyday with joy for what I do.
 A lot of them have never seen places outside of their hometowns before,” he says.
 Being able to freely express themselves and discover a new place contributes to their overall well-being, including physical and mental health.
 “I think of the things I would have liked to do with my older brother when I was their age,” Lewis says, and looks forward to the Operation Summer Exposure program every year just as much as the kids do.

 Operation Summer Exposure has been recognized, and receives much positive feedback from the parents and family members of these young men.
 When they return home at the end of the program, their caregivers thank Lewis for taking the kids out.
-Not only do the young men have enjoyable and memorable experiences, but it’s also affordable in comparison to other summer programs.
+Not only do the young men have enjoyable and memorable experiences, but it’s also completely free.
 “They say ‘Thank you so much, River.
 He really enjoys the camp,’” Lewis recalls.
 The boys almost always want to go back, emphasizing to their parents how much fun they had.

 Lewis hopes, therefore, to take Operation Summer Exposure to the next level, by taking the kids overseas to see such places as Spain or Africa, and having another similar program for girls.
 If he can raise enough money and promote the program with its own website, he considers, the program will be even more impactful, not only for children, but within the black community as well.
 What keeps him going is his love for giving back, saying, “If you know something, teach it instead of keeping it to yourself.”
 Lewis’ positive outlook, along with the support of his own family, friends and Morehouse College, lead him to high expectations for the future of Operation Summer Exposure.